sgtpep/ebookmap/README.md

 ./setup-container
 ```

-- The next step can be omitted if you want to use OcitySMaps and the default Mapnik stylesheet as is.
+- The next step can be omitted if you want to use ocitysmap and the default Mapnik stylesheet as is.
 Otherwise, for better results on eBook readers apply customizations (you can read comments, lines started with `#`, in `./customize-ocitysmap` to learn about them):

 ```shell
 ./customize-ocitysmap